-- Inductees will know, understand and implement instructional practices validated by the LEA as known to improve student achievement. - Inductees will assign challenging work to diverse student populations. - Inductees will know the basic details and expectations related to LEA-wide initiatives, practices, policies and procedures. - Inductees will know the basic details and expectations related to school initiatives, practices and procedures. - Inductees will be able to access state curriculum frameworks and focus lesson design on leading students to mastery of all state academic standards, assessment anchors and eligible content (where appropriate) identified in the LEA's curricula. - Inductees will know and apply LEA endorsed classroom management strategies.
+- Inductees will know, understand and implement instructional practices validated by the LEA as known to improve student achievement. - Inductees will assign challenging work to diverse student populations. - Inductees will know the basic details and expectations related to LEA-wide initiatives, practices, policies and procedures. - Inductees will know the basic details and expectations related to school initiatives, practices and procedures.

-- Inductees will know and utilize school/LEA resources that are available to assist students in crisis. - Inductees will take advantage of opportunities to engage personally with other members of the faculty in order to develop a sense of collegiality and camaraderie. - Effective Occupational Advisory Committees, Classmate Student Management System (grading, attendance, discipline
+- Inductees will be able to access state curriculum frameworks and focus lesson design on leading students to mastery of all state academic standards, assessment anchors and eligible content (where appropriate) identified in the LEA's curricula. - Inductees will effectively navigate the Standards Aligned System website. - Inductees will know and apply LEA endorsed classroom management strategies. - Inductees will know and utilize school/LEA resources that are available to assist students in crisis. - Inductees will take advantage of opportunities to engage personally with other members of the faculty in order to develop a sense of collegiality and camaraderie. - Effective Occupational Advisory Committees, Classmate Student Management System (grading, attendance, discipline